webpack-contrib/postcss-loader/README.md

 };
 ```

+> 💡 Use this setup to extract and cache CSS in production while keeping fast style injection during development.

 ### Emit assets

-To write a asset from PostCSS plugin to the webpack, need to add a message in `result.messages`.
+To emit an asset from PostCSS plugin to the webpack, need to add a message in `result.messages`.

 The message should contain the following fields: